FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

 The addition of any sports wagering kiosks or mobile terminals to an Alcoholic Beverage Control (ABC)-licensed establishment may constitute a “substantial change” in operation.
 Accordingly, it would require advance approval from the ABC Board (Board) in accordance with District Official Code § 25–762.

 For more information on alcoholic beverage licensing, contact the Alcoholic Beverage Regulation Administration (ABRA) at 202.442.4423 or visit https://abra.dc.gov/page/sports-wagering-lottery-amendment-act-2018.

 An individual, group of individuals or entity that seeks to sell or lease sports wagering equipment, software, systems, data or services relating to the conducting of sports wagering, as determined by the Office, must obtain a Supplier License.

 An individual, group of individuals or entity that provides odds on sporting events to Operators or Management Services Providers when such information is not available to the public electronically in real-time, must be licensed as a Supplier.

 Any employee of a Sports Wagering Operator or Management Services Provider whose work duties are directly related to or involve sports wagering operated under the jurisdiction of the OLG; and any individual who is a Sports Wagering Manager, a general manager or department manager having oversight or operational responsibility for operations of a Sports Wagering Facility licensed in the District.

 PROVISIONAL SPORTS WAGERING LICENSES

-- Proof of current full licensure to conduct sports wagering from an Office-approved jurisdiction in the same category or equivalent license category as being applied for in the District, along with a copy of the initial application that was submitted to the license-issuing jurisdiction as well as any/all amendments and updates submitted since initial licensure;
+- Proof of current licensure to conduct sports wagering from an Office-approved jurisdiction in the same category or equivalent license category as being applied for in the District, along with a copy of the initial application that was submitted to the license-issuing jurisdiction as well as any/all amendments and updates submitted since initial licensure;

 - DC Basic Business License;